keen/keen-analysis.js/README.md

   }
 });

-// or set custom caching for a specific query client
+// or set custom caching for a specific query *Optional* client
   .query({
     analysis_type: 'count',